InessaRepeshko/java-application-metro-stations/README.md

             </a>
         </td>
         <td>
-            The project is a GUI application developed using the JavaFX platform to manage a database that organizes information about metro stations, including statistical data on operating hours and ridership.
+            The project is a database data manipulation application with a graphical user interface (GUI) developed using JavaFX that organizes information about metro stations, including statistical data on operating hours and ridership.
         </td>
         <td>
             This project extends the functionalities of